GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 An Argument Against Errors
 --------------------------

-Requirement XXX forbids us from scanning the entirety of the serialised byte sequence at load time; we can not check for normality and issue errors at this time.
+The requirements forbids us from scanning the entirety of the serialised byte sequence at load time; we can not check for normality and issue errors at this time.
 This leaves any errors that might occur to be raised as exceptions as the values are accessed.